bellial/wptheme-template/README.md

 # wptheme-chiconi
-wordpress theme for a shop
+wordpress theme for a chiconi ecommerce